samsherrawal/AzurePostGreSQLHOL/modules/module03/concepts-backup-restore.md

 [< Previous Module](../module02a/secureAzurePG.md) - **[Home](../../README.md)** - [Next Module >](../module04/concepts-intelligent-tuning.md)

-# Module05 - Backup and restore in Azure Database for PostgreSQL - Flexible Server
+# Module 05 - Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Backups form an essential part of any business continuity strategy.
 They help protect data from accidental corruption or deletion.